Atari 7800: Graphics

 MARIA supports a palette of 256 colors and graphics modes which are either 160 pixels wide or 320 pixels wide.
 While the 320 pixel modes theoretically enable the 7800 to create games at higher resolution than the 256 pixel wide graphics found in the Nintendo Entertainment System and Master System, the processing demands of MARIA result in most games using the 160 pixel mode.

 Each sprite can have from 1 to 12 colors, with 3 colors plus transparency being the most common.
 In this format, the sprite references one of 8 palettes, where each palette holds 3 colors.
-The background–visible when not covered by other objects–can also be assigned a color.
+The background (visible when not covered by other objects) can also be assigned a color.
 In total, 25 colors can appear on a scan line.

 The graphics resolution, color palettes, and background color can be adjusted between scan lines.
-This can be used to render high resolution text in one area of the screen, while displaying more colorful graphics at lower resolution in the gameplay area.

 Sound

 The 7800 uses the TIA chip for two channel audio, the same chip used in the 1977 Atari VCS, and the sound is of the same quality as that system.
 To compensate, GCC's engineers allowed games to include a POKEY audio chip in the cartridge.
-Only Ballblazer and Commando do this.
+Only two official releases from Atari do this: Ballblazer and Commando.

-GCC planned to make a low-cost, high performance sound chip, GUMBY, which could also be placed in 7800 cartridges to enhance its sound capabilities further.
+GCC planned to develop a more advanced sound chip, GUMBY, which could also be used in 7800 cartridges.
 This project was cancelled when Atari was sold to Jack Tramiel.

 Digitally signed cartridges

-Following the large number of low quality, third party games for the Atari 2600, Atari required that cartridges for the 7800 be digitally signed.
+In response to the large number of low quality, third party games released for the Atari 2600—a contributing factor to the video game crash of 1983—Atari required that cartridges for the 7800 be digitally signed.
 When a cartridge is inserted into the system, the BIOS generates a signature of the cartridge ROM and compares it to the one stored on the cartridge.
 If they match, the console operates in 7800 mode, granting the game access to MARIA and other features, otherwise the console operates as a 2600.
 This digital signature code is not present in PAL 7800s, which use various heuristics to detect 2600 cartridges, due to export restrictions.

 Backward compatibility

 The 7800's compatibility with the Atari 2600 is made possible by including many of the same chips used in the 2600.
-When playing an Atari 2600 game, the 7800 uses a Television Interface Adapter chip to generate graphics and sound.
+When playing an Atari 2600 game, the 7800 uses a Television Interface Adaptor chip to generate graphics and sound.
 The processor is slowed to 1.19 MHz, to mirror the performance of the 2600's 6507 chip.
 RAM is limited to 128 bytes and cartridge data is accessed in 4K blocks.

 When in 7800 mode (signified by the appearance of the full-screen Atari logo), the graphics are generated entirely by the MARIA graphics processing unit.
 All system RAM is available and cartridge data is accessed in larger 48K blocks.
 The system's SALLY 6502 runs at its normal 1.79 MHz.
 The 2600 chips are used to generate sound and to provide the interfaces to the controllers and console switches.